alphyos/CyberStart-2024/challenges/headquarters/CentrifugeExposed-L09C01.md

 ## Step by Step

 - Right click the page and click inspect to use inspect element to navigate to the applications tab where the cookie information is saved
-- Create a new cookie by double tapping a name space and name that cookie “`userLoggedIn`" and edit the value to be “`true`"
+- Create a new cookie by double tapping a name space and name that cookie `userLoggedIn` and edit the value to be `true`
 - Reload the page to get the flag

 `flag: MO5aRh2dtu1BfnqwBZrZ`